ElmoDFGD/ElmoRim/README.md

 #### Q: This isn't vanilla?!

 A: No such claims are made.
-The list is centered around vanilla content and provides a platform for enjoying said content by leveraging a decade of contributions from awesome mods makers.
+The list is centered around vanilla content and provides a platform for enjoying said content by leveraging a decade of contributions from awesome mod makers.

 #### Q: BUG!

 A: If a suspected bug or weird behavior is encountered, check the [issue tracker](https://github.com/ElmoDFGD/ElmoRim/issues).
-If the issue isn't listed there, please register it.
+If the issue isn't listed there, please register a new one.

+#### Q: Why do all daedra sound like their on *Insert Illicit Substance*?

+A: One of the most daunting things about starting a new playthrough in Skyrim is the prospect of having to listen to all the unskippable dialogue in daedric quests.
+The mod [Speedy Daedric Dialogue](https://www.nexusmods.com/skyrimspecialedition/mods/32459) alleviates this by making all dialogue play at 2x speed.
+To revert to vanilla, simply disable the mod.

 #### Q: I can't level up, what do I do?
 A: You have Sleep to level up enabled, go sleep in a bed or disable it through Survival Control Panel in the MCM.

 #### Q: How do I start the main questline?
 A: If you have chosen to be Dragonborn in the Skyrim Unbound MCM settings, then upon killing your first dragon, you will be summoned by the Greybeards.
-If you have chosen to not be the Dragonborn, then you can not proceed with the main questline.
+If you have chosen to NOT be the Dragonborn, then you can not proceed with the main questline.

 #### Q: When do dragons start spawning?
 A: By default, dragons are set to be delayed in their spawns from 7 to 21 days after you leave the starting room.
 By default, dragons will begin showing up at their Word Walls before you will encounter them in the wild.